TheQuantPy/quant-jobs-research/README.md

 Trading stands out as the most frequent and in-demand skill across quantitative finance roles.
 However, this dominance makes sense — virtually all financial market activities ultimately revolve around trading.
 Functions such as valuation, risk management, and quantitative research are all designed to support, enhance, or execute trading decisions.

-It’s also important to note that while trading itself is not something typically taught in a quantitative finance master’s program, every other skill on this list is.
-Trading is proprietary — you learn it by doing it.
-To master it, you need to be where professional traders are, observe how they operate, and ideally, get paid to learn on the job.

 1. **Trading** — Market Execution and Strategy
 2. **Research** — Strategy Development and Model Validation
 3. **Analysis** — Data-Driven Insights